ReghanLao/214_Project_2/README.txt

 2. Words are trimmed properly and deemed valid if they have a letter
 3. Overall frequencies are correctly calculated
 4. Outliers are correctly identified and ties are broken lexicographically
 5. Stress testing with a large file
+6. Making sure that when directory is passed as an argument, all ".txt" files are processed and files begining with "." are ignored.